 - 7. For line 7, In what year did the boiler became compliant or is expected to become compliant with the most stringent nitrogen oxide regulation?
 Indicate the year in which the boiler came into compliance or is expected to come into compliance with Federal, State and Local Regulations as they relate to nitrogen oxide control. - 8.
 For line 8a, What is your existing strategy for complying with the most stringent nitrogen oxide regulation?
-If the boiler is already in compliance with Federal, State and local regulations as they relate to nitrogen oxide control, select up to three compliance strategies from Table 14 below.
+Identify up to three strategies from Table 14 that are currently used to address Federal, State or local regulations as they relate to nitrogen oxide control.

 Nitrogen Oxide Compliance Codes Nitrogen Oxide Compliance Strategies

 AA Advanced overfire air

+BO Burner out of service

 BF Biased firing (alternative burners)

 CF Fluidized bed combustor

 FR Flue gas recirculation

 FU Fuel reburning

 H2O Water injection

 LA Low excess air

 LN Low NOx burner

 NH3 Ammonia injection